 In peacetime, the ‘Lyubov’ nursing homes were predominantly occupied by the residents of the Kyiv region.
 After the war started, they began to accept displaced elderly from the territories where active hostilities are taking place, in particular from Mariupol, as well as Kharkiv, Mykolaiv, Donetsk and Luhansk regions.
 Many of them included less-abled people who suffer from age-related dementia.

 During hostilities witnessed in the Kyiv region, the village of Vorzel, where one of the ‘Lyubov’ boarding houses is located, came under Russian attack and occupation.
 And with this came the necessity to urgently evacuate people to the Brovary district, find additional premises for their resettlement and ensure suitable medical and mental health care was available.
-The EXMO Save Ukraine Relief Fund undertook the responsibility to address these issues.
+The EXMO Save Ukraine relief project undertook the responsibility to address these issues.
 We financed the rent of the new house, paid for utilities and provided salaries for employees.
 Furthermore, we purchased a generator along with special equipment, medicines, wheelchairs, beds, mattresses, food and other basic necessities.

 The total amount of financial assistance we have already provided to four ‘Lyubov’ houses in Vorzel, Brovary, Zazimya and Litky, is UAH 1,200,000.